galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 The tree above is called a **binary tree**, because each internal node branches into *two* descendants.
 It is a very common assumption that trees are binary, and we make that assumption in this tutorial.
 In fact it is often very hard to come to a means by which a phylogeny could be truly *non*-binary: in most cases this is just due to our inability to resolve the tree completely.

+# Building a tree
-# Basic Methodology
+## Basic Methodology

 So, how do we estimate phylogenetic trees?

-All we start with is the leaves of the tree which can be living (extant) or older taxa:
+We start with the leaves of the tree which can be living (extant) or older taxa:

 ![Leaves of a tree are represented as separate rectangles containing the words Extant taxon = living species](./images/WeJustHaveLeaves.png "The 'leaves' of a tree (extant or older taxa) are the starting point for buidling phylogenies"){:align="center"}